kepano/obsidian-minimal/docs/Block types/Image grids.md

 ### Publish support

-Image grids are compatible with [[Minimal for Obsidian Publish]], however they use a newer feature of CSS `:has()` which is not available on Firefox and older versions of others browsers.
+Image grids are compatible with [[Minimal for Obsidian Publish]], however they use a newer feature of CSS `:has()` which is not available on older browsers.

 ## Hotkeys